How to Install Cockpit Web Console in RHEL 8

 In the SELinux section, you can change the enforce status of SELinux with a simple switch and also review any SELinux related alerts.

-The software updates section gives an overview of packages waiting for update.
+The software updates section gives an overview of packages waiting for an update.
 You can also force a manual check for updates and enable automatic updates.

 Here you can see your RHEL subscription status and purpose.
 You can also unregister the system using a single button.

 Terminal section gives you what it says – a terminal.
 You can use this instead of connecting over SSH.
-It is useful if you need to run few commands within a browser.
+It is useful if you need to run a few commands within a browser.